-Thimphu – National Memorial Stupa, Buddha Doderma, Takin Preserve, Folk Heritage Museum Tashichoedzong, Dochula Pass and Semtokha Dzong
+Thimphu – National Memorial Stupa, Buddha Doderma, Tashichoedzong, Takin Preserve, Folk Heritage Museum and Semtokha Dzong

 Day 1 Arrival in Paro – Thimphu

 Every flight to Bhutan has panoramic view of the high mountains of the world.
 As airstrip is in the valley, landing at Paro Airport is breathtaking.
-Upon arrival in Bhutan, clear Immigration, customs and you will meet our representatives and be transferred to Thimphu, the capital city.
-Please note that you have to produce passport copies for entry permit at the airport.
-There are no fees and photos needed for the permits.
-Upon arrival in Thimphu, you may visit National Memorial Stupa, Buddha Doderma, Takin Preserve, Folk Heritage Musum and Tashichoedzong.
+Upon arrival in Bhutan, you will meet our representatives and transfer to Thimphu, the capital city.
+After lunch in Thimphu in Thimphu, you may visit National Memorial Stupa, Buddha Doderma, Takin Preserve, Folk Heritage Musum and Tashichoedzong.
 You may self guided exploration in the city in the evening.

 Overnight in Thimphu

-National Memorial Chorten was built by Royal Queen Mother, Ashi Phuntsho Choden Wangchuck in 1974 in memory of her son, the Third King Jigme Dorji Wangchuck also known as ‘Father of Modern Bhutan’.
+National Memorial Chorten was built by Royal Queen Mother, Ashi Phuntsho Choden Wangchuck in 1974 in memory of her son, His Majesty Third King Jigme Dorji Wangchuck, also known as ‘Father of Modern Bhutan’.
 The stupa now stands as a symbol of peace, where people of all age come to pray and circumambulate for merit.

 Buddha Doderma is one of the largest sitting statues of Buddha Shakyamuni measuring 169ft (51.5m) on hilltop overlooking the Thimphu valley.
 The building of the statue was started in 2006 and finished in September 2015, commemorating the birth anniversary of Fourth King, Jigme Singye Wangchuck.
 Ground floor houses temple with over one hundred thousand smaller statues of Buddha itself, made of bronze and gilded in gold.

 Takin Reserve: Takin (Budorcas Taxicolor) has been chosen as the national animal of Bhutan based both on its uniqueness and association with country’s history and mythology.
 It is said that Divine Madman, a popular Tibetan saint has said to have created the beast with his magical power at a large congregation of devotees.
 It resembles a calf from back, a goat from the front and continues to befuddle Taxonomists, who cannot quite relate to other animals.
-It looks like Canadian Moose.
+However, the animal looks like a Canadian Moose.